Health-Informatics-UoN/carrot-transform/README.md

 ### 4. Create pull request
 - Open a pull request from `release/v$NEW_VERSION` to `main` and await approval.
 ### 5. Merge and tag
-- After approval merge the the feature branch.
+- After approval merge the the feature branch to `main`.
 - Checkout to `main`, pull updates, and create a tag corresponding to the new version number.
 ```bash
 git checkout main